Modeling the JWST MIRI Counts, Insights Into the Source Properties and Role of Dust-Obscured AGN: Methodology

 \subsection{Quiescent Galaxies}

 Infrared dust emission from quiescent galaxies is ignored in pySIDES because at a given mass, the contribution to the FIR is an order of magnitude less than that of star-forming galaxies \citep[e.g.][]{Viero2013, Amblard2014, Man2016, Gobat2017, Gobat2018}.
 However, at redshifts $\gtrsim$ 2.5, the shortest wavelength MIRI filters (e.g. F560W and F770W) start to sample the 1.6\,$\mu$m stellar bump.
-Therefore, quiescent galaxies can make a non-negligible contribution to the counts \citep[see also][]{Cowley2018}.
+Therefore, quiescent galaxies can make a non-negligible contribution to the counts.
 Quiescent galaxies are already flagged in pySIDES, and we flag them in the SC SAM lightcone as described in Section~\ref{subsec:implenting_SC_SAM}.
 However, there is no SED assigned to them.
-We adopt the \textit{Ell5} template from the SWIRE template library \citep{Polletta2007}, which is a template for an elliptical galaxy with a stellar population age of 5\,Gyr.
-This template is appropriate for quiescent galaxies, where the dust emission is dominated by the old stellar population.
+We adopt the Ell2 template from the SWIRE template library \citep{Polletta2007}, which is a template for an elliptical galaxy with a stellar population age of 2\,Gyr.
+In practice, our results in Section~\ref{sec:Results} are insensitive to the specific choice of elliptical template (e.g. Ell5), as the SED is scaled using the rest frame $J$-band mass-to-light ratios (see below).

 While the star-forming SEDs are normalized by $L_{\rm{IR, tot}}$, which depends on the SFR, this normalization cannot be applied to quiescent galaxies.
-We chose instead to normalize the quiescent galaxy SED templates to the \(J_{\rm rest}\) band magnitudes as shown in Figure~\ref{fig:SEDs_MS_SB_Ell5}.
+We chose instead to normalize the quiescent galaxy SED templates to the \(J_{\rm rest}\) band magnitudes as shown in Figure~\ref{fig:SEDs_MS_SB_Ell2}.
 For the SC SAM lightcone, de-normalization can be performed directly using the tabulated $J_{\rm rest}$-band magnitudes.
 However, these are not available when running the standard pySIDES.
-Instead, we compute the stellar mass-to-light ratio in bins of redshift for all quiescent galaxies in the SC SAM and de-normalize the \textit{Ell5} SED using stellar mass and the expected \(J_{\rm rest}\) band mass-to-light ratio at a given redshift.
+Instead, we compute the stellar mass-to-light ratio in bins of redshift for all quiescent galaxies in the SC SAM and de-normalize the Ell2 SED using stellar mass and the expected \(J_{\rm rest}\) band mass-to-light ratio at a given redshift.